Docs & SDK Reference

 External Red Team Tools

-Clampd endpoints are standard HTTP — any security testing tool that can send POST requests can target them.
+Clampd endpoints are standard HTTP.
+Any security testing tool that can send POST requests can target them.
 Below are well-known frameworks and payload sources that work out of the box.

 ToolInstallWhat It TestsClampd Endpoint